Modular Serre Correspondence via stable pairs: Coherent pairs

-\begin{definition}{ } Define $W_T\in \mathbb{Q}[t]_{>0}$ to be the maximum critical value (possibly empty) for $v_k$ that is less than $W_{\emptyset}$. \end{definition}
+\begin{definition}{ } Define $W_T\in \mathbb{Q}[t]_{>0}$ to be the maximum critical value (possibly empty) for $v(k)$ that is less than $W_{\emptyset}$. \end{definition}

-$W_T$ in Definition \ref{tor-free wall} is well-defined since there are finitely many walls in the region $\delta\in (0, W_{\emptyset})$ (Theorem \ref{Thm:finite}).
-We will see in the next two results that every stable pair in the chamber $(W_T, W_{\emptyset})$ is saturated and this chamber is relatively big.
+The critical value $W_T$ in Definition \ref{def:tor-free wall} is well-defined because there are finitely many walls in the region $\delta\in (0, W_{\emptyset})$ (Theorem \ref{Thm:finite}).
+We will see in the next two results that every stable pair in the chamber $(W_T, W_{\emptyset})$ is saturated, and this chamber is relatively big.

-\begin{proposition} For any numerical class $v_k$ $(k>0)$, set $\delta:=W_{\emptyset}-\varepsilon$ where $W_{\emptyset}$ is the collapsing wall for $v_k$ and $\varepsilon$ is a positive polynomial of degree at most $n-2$; let $(E,s)$ be a pair with $v(E)=v_k$.
+\begin{proposition} For any numerical class $v(k)$ $(k>0)$, set $\delta:=W_{\emptyset}-\varepsilon$ where $W_{\emptyset}$ is the collapsing wall for $v(k)$ and $\varepsilon$ is a positive polynomial of degree at most $n-2$; let $(E,s)$ be a pair with $v(E)=v(k)$.
 If $(E,s)$ is pure and $\delta$-stable, then $(E,s)$ is saturated. \end{proposition} \begin{proof} If $(E,s)$ is not saturated, let $T$ be the maximal torsion sub-sheaf of $Q:=\coker(s)$, and let $F$ be the kernel of the composed morphism $E\onto Q\onto Q/T$.
 This situation can be summarized in the following commutative diagram

-We then obtain the exact sequence $\ox\stackrel{s'}{\into} F \onto T$, so that $\rk(F)=1$ and $\deg(F)=\deg(T)>0$.
-In addition, we obtain a sub-pair $(F,s')\into(E,s)$ with $s'\ne0$; note that
+We then obtain the exact sequence $\ox\stackrel{s'}{\into} F \onto T$, so that $\rk(F)=1$ and In addition, we obtain a sub-pair $(F,s')\into(E,s)$ with $s'\ne0$; note that

 since $\deg(\varepsilon)\le n-2$.
 Therefore, $(E,s)$ is not $\delta$-stable. \end{proof}

 \begin{corollary}{ } Any $\delta$-semistable pair $(E, s)$, for $\delta\in (W_T, W_{\emptyset})$, is saturated. \end{corollary}